Grounding Synthetic Data Evaluations of Language Models in Unsupervised Document Corpora: Results

 \subsection{Limitations}

 This work relies on a simple and possibly non-optimal document chunking approach.
 Extensions which cluster related topics or provide more fine-grained control over the information present in each chunk could improve the granularity and specificity of the generated benchmark.
 Including information found in tables, charts, and images would provide richer information sources that benchmark creation may take advantage of.
 Additionally, improving the nuance and difficulty of the questions significantly improves LM capability measurement.
 This likely requires careful management of the context information provided to the generating LM.
-Finally, the datasets used in this study to validate correlation with human written questions are all NLP extractive question answering type datasets.
+This approach is not yet suitable for evaluating the absolute frontier of model capability, but many applications rely on weaker models with lower inference costs.
+Finally, except for the subset of MMLU-Pro replicated using Creative Commons textbooks, the datasets used in this study to validate correlation with human written questions are all NLP extractive question answering type datasets.
 This limits the quality of the synthetic benchmarks as the grounding documents are fairly simplistic, especially compared to the two academic papers used in \Cref{sec:academic}.
-Only the \texttt{sec\_qa} dataset, which is grounded in an open source computer security textbook, comes close to the topic diversity and complexity of the example academic papers.
-All other validation datasets rely upon more general trivia type knowledge.
+Only the \texttt{PubMedQA} and \texttt{sec\_qa} datasets come close to the topic diversity and complexity of the example academic papers.
+All other validation datasets rely upon more general factual knowledge.